NPS Conservation and Outdoor Recreation (COR) Program

 - Ages 18 to 30, up to 35 for veterans

-- Possess US citizenship, residency or authorization to work in the US.
+- Possess US citizenship, or permanent residency in the US.
 Fellows must undergo a government background check if selected.

 - Available to work full-time (40 hours weekly) for the entire fellowship term (11 months)